DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-08-06-allocations.md

 For the 2020 to 2021 cycle only PE fee-funded courses require allocated places.

-We don’t have data on whether a request for allocations has been made or not, so for PE we need to caveat the link to request allocations.
+We do not have data on whether a request for allocations has been made or not, so for PE we need to caveat the link to request allocations.

 The link to request allocations will point to a Google form, responses will be shared with the allocations team.